-I believe that the future of high impact presenting and public speaking revolves entirely around mindfulness.
+I believe that the future of high impact presenting and public speaking revolves around mindfulness.

-My latest search for ‘presentation skills’ on Amazon yielded over 10,000 results with Google trumping them by 750 million.
+My latest search for ‘presentation skills’ on Amazon yielded over 40,000 results.

 The journey however begins far earlier than learning to use our vocal cords and moving meaningfully.
 The future of high impact presenting also doesn’t revolve around software, simulators and just smiling either.

-Today it’s quite acceptable to talk about mind, body and spirit when it comes to our personal growth and development but sadly it doesn’t seem quite so acceptable in business or politics.
+Today it’s quite acceptable to talk about mind, body and spirit when it comes to our personal growth and development.

-My reference to ‘spirit’ is the sense that we live in a vast and complex universe inhabited by over 7.2 billion of us in which we still don’t know everything.
-It seems to me that the only thing that scientists and theologians appear to agree on when it comes to the nature of the universe and existence is that it’s all energy.
+It seems to me that the only thing that scientists and theologians appear to agree on when it comes to the nature of the universe and existence, is that it’s all energy.

 So where do you start?

 – Cares deeply about their audience and understands the full impact and consequence of their words

 – Uses the full range of their voice, pitch, tone, tempo, rhythm, intonation and volume